Strategy guide

 What a 65 actually gets you

 A PTE 65 maps to roughly IELTS 7.0 and CEFR B2.
 For Australian skilled migration it is the Proficient English level, worth 10 points on the points test.
+It also satisfies entry requirements at most universities worldwide.
 There is one catch worth understanding before you build a plan around it.

 The method